 California Daily Fantasy

-The one online gambling option in California is daily fantasy sports (DFS).
+Daily fantasy betting in California is the only option for wagering online.
 Although daily fantasy has not officially been legalized, the state assembly overwhelmingly passed a DFS bill, but a law has yet to be formalized.
 The last update came in 2016, when California senator Keven de León commented that he was “not in a rush” on passing a fantasy sports bill.
 As a result, the country’s most well-known online daily fantasy sports sites are available to CA players.

 - Our team closely monitors California gambling laws, as well as the developments in state legislation.
 We also stay up to date on regulations outlined by the California Gambling Control Commission

 - We monitor and release articles about gambling-related news and upcoming developments of the industry in the state by following the biggest local online media like latimes.com.